Using a sperm donor to get pregnant – How Verena and Enrico fulfilled their dream of a family

 - Firstly, we wanted to be sure that we had overcome the fact that our male gametes could not be used for conceiving.
 We wanted to be sure, that we had accepted the loss of genetics before continuing with donor sperm for fertility treatment.

 - Secondly, it was important for us to find a child-oriented approach.
-We read a lot of the experiences of donor-conceived people in order to try to support our (future) donor-conceived children in the best possible way right from the start.
+We read a lot about the experiences of donor-conceived people in order to try to support our (future) donor-conceived children in the best possible way right from the start.

 It quickly became clear to us that this decision did not end with the pregnancy.
 For example, we decided on an identifiable donor (ID Release Sperm Donor), so our children can receive information about the donor from the age of 18.
 Moreover, the most important aspect for us when using a sperm donor to get pregnant was honesty from birth.”